privacygmail cleanupemail security

 • Source-available = good (key functions reviewable)

-• Closed source = must trust completely (risky)
+• Closed source = you have to trust them completely (risky)

 6. Are you CASA certified by Google?